CympleTech/ESSE/README.md

 - Rust (Nightly Version)
 - Flutter (Master channel)

-It is recommended to use [rust.sh](./rust.sh) to auto-compile the Rust code.
+It is recommended to use [rust.sh](./rust.sh) to auto-compile the Rust code

 #### 2.2.
 Compile Rust code to dynamic link library (FFI)
 ##### Linux / MacOS / Windows